 - Hyperlinks: Use the hyperlink icon to insert links directly into your text, for example.

-Select the subject area or category that best describes your informational article to help you ensure both uniformity and clarity.
+Select the category that best describes your informational article to help you ensure both uniformity and clarity.

 Files and images